 Many Christians reflect often on how the resurrection impacts the everyday life of believers.
 Because Jesus lives, we will live too.
 But what about the ascension of Jesus?
 Is it a doctrine we return to?

-In the following excerpt from Patrick Schreiner’s forthcoming book, The Ascension of Christ: Recovering a Neglected Doctrine, we see five reasons that we sometimes overlook the ascension—and why Jesus’ resurrection isn’t complete without it.
+In this excerpt from The Ascension of Christ: Recovering a Neglected Doctrine, Patrick Schreiner explores five reasons we sometimes overlook the ascension—and why Jesus’ resurrection isn’t complete without it.

 1. The Bible speaks little of it

 Christ’s ascent can be overlooked for many reasons, but one of the most obvious reasons is that it seems that the Bible speaks little of it.
 Nowhere does the New Testament use the customary Greek word for “ascent” (anabasis).
 Only two places in the Scriptures narrate the event—the end of Luke and the beginning of Acts (Luke 24:50–53; Acts 1:9–11).
 The ascension narrative account covers a mere seven verses in the Bible, which, if you are counting, is 0.03 percent of all the verses in the Scriptures.

 Some readers might be surprised to hear the end of Matthew does not portray Jesus ascending.
 The original conclusion to Mark does not include anything about it, and at the end of John, Jesus is still on the earth.
 Even Paul’s list of what is of first importance does not include the Messiah’s ascent (1 Cor 15:1–2).
 If this is a key part of the narrative, then why do the other Gospel writers not include it?
 Why is it given so little space in the narrative?
 Why is the word never used?
 And why does Paul not give it first importance?

 2. The ascension seems like a bad plan